 If you're traveling any real distance, build a day around the fifteen minutes.

 Come in the night before.
 An unhurried morning beats a white-knuckle drive to a 1:15 p.m. slot.
-Our where to stay in Provo guide breaks down the hotel zones — the near-campus and downtown zones put you minutes from the MTC.
+Our where to stay in Provo guide breaks down the hotel zones, and our hotels near BYU guide names the specific properties minutes from the MTC curb.
+Book earlier than feels necessary for late-April, June and August weeks, and be aware that BYU Education Week in August and graduation weekends put pressure on exactly the hotels you want.

 Leave time for a quiet stop.
 Many families like to walk temple grounds together before drop-off.
-One heads-up so you don't drive to the wrong place: the temple directly adjacent to the MTC — renamed the Provo Utah Rock Canyon Temple — is closed for reconstruction.
-The Provo City Center Temple downtown has beautiful, open grounds, and several other Utah County temples are a short drive away.
-(Our temple guide for out-of-town guests lists all six currently operating temples in the county.)
+One heads-up so you don't drive to the wrong place: the temple directly adjacent to the MTC — dedicated in 1972 and renamed the Provo Utah Rock Canyon Temple in February 2024 — closed for demolition and reconstruction on 24 February 2024 and has been a construction site since.
+The Provo City Center Temple downtown has beautiful, open grounds; the Lindon Utah Temple, dedicated in May 2026, is the valley's newest and about fifteen minutes north.
+(Our guide to visiting Utah Valley's temples covers all six currently operating temples in the county, and our temple guide for out-of-town guests handles the wedding-day version.)

 Plan something for after.
 The drive away from the curb is famously the hardest mile of the day.
 Families who fare best usually have somewhere to be — dinner reservations, the Y hike your missionary just told you to do, or a slow loop through the valley.
 If you're staying the weekend, our 48 hours in Provo itinerary gives the whole visit a shape.